 Repairing Eyebrow Poisoned BadNet (B3)

-For fixing eyebrow poisoned BadNet B3, what we have done is nearly the same as that in repairing Sunglasses Poisoned BadNet B1, since we were given the poisoned example along with clean example.
+For fixing eyebrow poisoned BadNet B3, what we have done is nearly the same as that in repairing Sunglasses Poisoned BadNet B1, since we had the poisoned example along with clean example.
 Therefore, in this section we will focus more on the result.

 Firstly, there is some significant change in normalized entropy distribution.
 It could be obtained that due to multiple backdoor targets, the entropy of perturbed poisoned samples has increased, which make it harder to find a proper threshold without increasing too much on FRR and FAR.

-Figure 5.
-Normalized entropy distribution of eyebrow poisoned sample

 Secondly, the FRR and FAR values are also raised.
 The following figure presents the FAR curve with the increase of FRR value.
 Through selecting the optimal threshold, the smallest FRR and FAR value we could achieve is nearly 20% each.
 The table of FRR, FAR and threshold is also provided in the GitHub repository.

-Figure 6.
-Value of FRR and FAR

 Finally, we repaired the BadNet B3 using the selected threshold and measured the performance of repaired network G3 with 2 datasets: the clean validation set and the whole eyebrow poisoned set and.
 For the first dataset, we got an accuracy of 80.55%, and for the second dataset, we got an accuracy of 9.90%.
 These data shows that more benign samples are classified incorrectly while more trojaned samples are classified as benign samples.